lume/element/README.md

 ### With React JSX

-Define the types of custom elements similarly to above, but with some small differences for React JSX:
+Defining the types of custom elements for React JSX is similar as for Solid JSX above, but with some small differences for React JSX:

 ```ts
 import type {HTMLAttributes} from 'react'